M4GNV5/PointerScript/README.md

 feels like C but has awesome features like operator overloading, dynamic typing and even though you have direct low level access your code is more safe thanks to boundary checks.
 Additionally finding errors is less painful as you get a full backtrace when a runtime error occurs or you receive e.g. a segmentation fault.
+If you love low level programming [you can even write inline assembly](LanguageDoc.md#asmstatement) (on linux-x86_64 only)

 ##Installing
 Requirements are [libffi](https://github.com/libffi/libffi) and build tools.